and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 - Der Rotwein, kostet 3 Euro.

-For information that long that needs a verb to be expressed, usually the slot 2 is the better choice…
+For information that needs a verb to be expressed, usually the slot 2 is the better choice…

 - Der Rotwein, der ein wenig nach Vanille und reifen Waldbeeren schmeckt, kostet 3 Euro.